fodela/Javascript-Practice-and-Interview-Preparation/node/intro/notes.md

 - Access token have short half life (minutes to hours) and is used until it expires while a refresh token has a longer half life (days to months)

 - The refresh token is used to get a new access token and when the refresh token expires, user have to re-authenticate.
 Refresh tokens terminate early if user logs out.

+**NB:**

+1. In the frontend, only store the access token in memory.
+For it is not available to javascript this way.
+2. Send refresh token as http only cookie.
+Other forms are available to js and hence are vulnerable.